2022 Leech Lake Walleye Tournament Rules

 Contestants are responsible for knowing tournament rules as well as state and local rules and regulations, which pertain to the tournament waters.
 Any team violating state or local rules may be disqualified at the discretion of the Tournament Director.

-All protests must be lodged with the Tournament Director in writing within 30 minutes of completion of daily weigh- in.
-Following interviews with concerned parties, a ruling will be made.
+All protests must be lodged with the Tournament Director in writing ½ hour of completion of daily weigh- in.
+(4:30 pm) Following interviews with concerned parties, a ruling will be made.
 The Tournament Director will interpret rules accordingly to the spirit and intent of the rule and his decision in all disputes is final.
 A $100.00 fee must accompany protest.

 Tournament officials reserve the right to polygraph any contestant.

-In the event that rules infractions are brought to the Tournament Director's attention at anytime, and investigation proves a violation occurred, a penalty of daily and/or tournament weight may be made.
+If rules infractions are brought to the Tournament Director's attention at any time, and investigation proves a violation occurred, a penalty of daily and/or tournament weight may be made.
 Also, cash prizes and awards must be returned if requested.